 Find Her Book →A teenager who reads is your easiest brief — if you know what she reads.

 A book subscription box — The Willoughby Book Club, YA subscription boxes, or genre-specific services.
-Monthly curation removes the decision overhead and keeps arriving after the birthday is over.
+Monthly curation keeps arriving after the birthday is over.

 A personalised book — Nom Books creates novels with her as the protagonist.
 For a committed reader, the experience of being cast as the lead in a proper adult story is something she's genuinely never had before.